sonocotta/raspberry-camilla-vu-meter/README.md

 - Fractional brightness for the last lit LED so level transitions look smooth.
 - Peak marker shown on both console and LED strip (LED peak shown only if above configured min dB).
 - OLED pair shows a large channel indicator and a needle meter plus a horizontal level bar with ticks and peak fill.
-- TFT support: basic text-based RMS/Peak readouts per channel (stub for later richer rendering).
+- TFT support: analog-style meter renderer with a fixed-length needle, radial dB/percentage scale, and a colored peak fill per channel (mono mode supported).
 - Console debug PixelStrip implementation (ConsolePixelStrip) for debugging without hardware.

 ## Requirements